 Wheelchairs are available through individual airlines upon request, and wheelchair-accessible shuttle transport can be booked through American Shuttle (tel: +1 305 871 1000; www.americanshuttle.com).

 Designated disabled-permit parking is located on level 3 of the Flamingo and Dolphin multistorey car parks, near the moving walkways.

 A machine-readable passport valid for at least six months beyond intended period of stay as well as a ticket for return or onward travel.
 Under the Visa Waiver Programme (VWP), nationals of Australia, New Zealand, Ireland and the United Kingdom do not need a visa for stays up to 90 days.

-Hiring a bike to explore the beach suburbs is a good alternative to walking or taking a taxi.
+Bike-sharing networks in both Miami and Miami Beach are a good alternative to walking or taking a taxi.

 More about how to get around Miami…